ryanwhowe/websocket-workshop/README.md

 });
 ```

-On the browser console run `alreet.call()` and the answer to our fiendish maths problem should be
+On the browser console run `wsWorkshop.call()` and the answer to our fiendish maths problem should be
 returned to us by the bot.

 ## 4. Dynamic authentication with workers